Alexsanchez-WP/Login-AWP_WordPress_Plugin/trunk/readme.txt

 Yes!
 Use the "Style Builder" tab to visually change colors, fonts, borders, spacing, and more.

 = How can I provide feedback about this plugin? = After using the plugin for a short period, administrators will see a feedback notification where they can leave a review.
-You can also provide feedback when deactivating or deleting the plugin.
+You can also provide feedback when deactivating the plugin.
 This helps us improve Login AWP.

 = The login page isn't loading my custom styles.
 What should I do? = Ensure your browser's cache is cleared.
 If the issue persists, try disabling other plugins that might conflict with login page customizations.

-= I'm getting an error when trying to send feedback while deactivating/deleting the plugin.
+= I'm getting an error when trying to send feedback while deactivating the plugin.
 What should I do? = In version 3.2.0, we've fixed an issue that could cause AJAX errors when submitting feedback.
 Make sure you're using the latest version of the plugin.
 If the issue persists, you can safely skip the feedback step.

 == Screenshots ==